-TexasOnline; and - (e) if the document filed is a petition for review filed in the Supreme Court, notify the court of appeals clerk of the filing of the petition.
+- (d) notify all parties of the receipt of the document; and - (e) if the document filed is a petition for review filed in the Supreme Court, notify the court of appeals clerk of the filing of the petition.

 12.2.
 Docket Numbers